geodynamics/pylith/examples/2d/box/README.md

 ## Step02:  Simple shear with Dirichlet boundary conditions

 Simple shear with Dirichlet boundary conditions on all four boundaries.
+Features used in this simulation include:

+* Static simulation
+* UniformDB and SimpleGridDB spatial database for specifying values for properties and boundary conditions

 The simulation parameters are in the `pylithapp.cfg` and `step02_sheardisp.cfg` files.

 To run the example:
 ```